 4 Steps to Choosing the Right Keywords for SEO

-If you’ve been in online marketing for some time, you probably have come across articles that generate more traffic than others.
-You have made it to the top of search engine results, thanks to some phrases used in your web content.
+If you’ve been in online marketing for some time, you probably have encountered articles that generate more traffic than others.
+Thanks to some phrases in your web content, you have reached the top of search engine results.
 This doesn’t happen by chance, though!
 It can be attributed to search engine optimization, the reason why most businesses hire the best SEO companies.

 How to Measure Your Organic CTR for SERP Features [with AWR]